Deployment History

 - Fix the issue and push again — a new deployment will start automatically

-Deploying a Previous Version
+Rolling Back to a Previous Version

 Next Steps